 Chronic constipation can also be caused by taking a prescription or OTC medication for another health condition.
 Some medications that can cause chronic constipation include:

 - anticholinergic agents

 It isn’t always known what causes chronic constipation.
 Chronic constipation that happens for unknown reasons is called chronic idiopathic constipation (CIC).

 What is considered a “normal” bowel movement can change depending on the person.
 For some, it may mean going three times a week or twice a day.
 For others, it may mean going every day.
 There really isn’t a standard or perfect number for bowel movements.

 Because of this, doctors have tried to put together a list of criteria to help them diagnose chronic constipation.
-The require that symptoms must include two or more of the following:
+The

 - fewer than three spontaneous bowel movements per week

 - straining during at least 25 percent of bowel movements